How to Color a Wood Burning Project

 Once the design is burned, go over your piece of wood with an eraser to clean any carbon lines.
 Make sure you don’t use a pink eraser, since it may leave streaks.
 I use a white eraser called Staedtler.

-- To add color to a wood burning, use Derwent Inktense watercolor pencils.
-I use a 24-pencil selection, which is sufficient for my needs.
+- To add color to a wood burning, I use Derwent Inktense watercolor pencils.
+Though available in a variety of kits, the 24-pencil selection is sufficient for my needs.
 In application, they appear as a regular colored pencil would on paper or wood.
 When moistened with water, however, the color dissolves and appears to be painted.

 - I generally color everything with the dry pencils before moistening with a brush.
 I prefer colors that are more transparent, but you may prefer very vibrant, opaque applications.
 After applying the colors, put some rubbing alcohol in a small dish and soak a soft artist’s brush in it.